microsoft/terminal/doc/specs/Keyboard-Selection.md

 ### Fundamental Terminal Control Changes

-`TermControl::_KeyDownHandler()` is responsible for interpretting the key events.
+`TermControl::_KeyDownHandler()` is responsible for interpreting the key events.
 At the time of writing this spec, there are 3 cases handled in this order:
 - Alt+Gr events
 - Keybindings
 - Send Key Event (also clears selection)